Kitzbuhel, Austria ski resort guide

 Every January, huge crowds flock to the chocolate-box Austrian town to soak up the high-speed thrills and spills taking place up on the steep, icy, bumpy Streif piste.

-Anyone who makes it down in one piece is a hero, according to four-time champion Franz Klammer.

-The event attracts a huge influx of visitors and the party scene is huge, spilling into the cobbled streets, with the jet set and celebrities rocking up for a slice of the action.
+The no guts, no glory event attracts a huge influx of visitors and the party scene is huge, spilling into the cobbled streets, with the jet set and celebrities rocking up for a slice of the action.
 Arnold Schwarzenegger is just one of the regulars.

+"Many of the athletes fall but they are not losers," Schwarzenegger told CNN's Alpine Edge in the finish area in Kitzbuhel.

+"Losers are the ones that stay down, winners always get up.
+Those guys are tough guys, great athletes, they will always get up and they'll be back."

 But away from Hahnenkamm week, classy Kitzbuhel is one of the prettiest ski resorts in Europe, with a charming, car-free medieval center surrounded by the soft, seductive peaks of the Wilder Kaiser Mountains about 60 miles east of Innsbruck in Austria.